Department of Justice is now the Department of Communities and Justice. Find out more >

 Important!
-If you receive a formal or informal request by LECC or ICAC you should seek legal advice
+If you receive a formal or informal request by the ICAC or LECC you should seek legal advice

 before providing any information.

-To receive legal assistance from the Legal Representation Office (LRO) you must first complete an Application for Legal Assistance form and provide a copy of any Notice or Summons you have received.
+To receive legal assistance from DCJ Legal you must first complete an Application for Legal Assistance form and provide a copy of any Notice or Summons you have received.